InditexTech/api-scoring-engine/packages/certification-service/README.md

     <br>
 </p>

-This folder contains the **API Certification microservice** and its API.
+This folder contains the **API Scoring microservice** and its API.
 The structure is the following:

 ```bash
 └─ certification-service/